• Skip to main content

 Video Game Addiction Lawsuits

-Families across California are filing lawsuits against the makers of popular video games like Roblox, Fortnite, and Minecraft, claiming these companies deliberately designed their games to be addictive.
-The lawsuits allege that these game makers employed psychological techniques and gambling-like mechanics to keep young players, particularly children and teens, hooked.
-These design strategies have allegedly caused serious harm to minors and young adults who became addicted while underage.
+Families across California are filing lawsuits against the makers of popular video games, claiming these companies deliberately designed their products to be addictive.
+The lawsuits allege that game makers used psychological techniques and gambling-like mechanics to keep young players, particularly children and teens, hooked.
+These design choices have allegedly caused serious harm to minors and young adults who became addicted while underage.

-If your child has struggled with video game addiction to these specific games and has required professional treatment or intervention, you may have legal options.
+If your child has struggled with video game addiction and required professional treatment or intervention, you may have legal options.
 These lawsuits seek compensation for families whose children suffered well-documented harm from gaming addiction.

 • Impaired control over gaming habits

-• Prioritization of gaming over other interests and daily activities
+• Prioritization of gaming over school, family, and other activities

 • Continuing to play despite negative physical, mental, or social consequences